Common Questions Asked by Parents

 Occupational Therapists:

-An occupational therapist, often called an OT, is consulted to work with children who have difficulty with motor skills and activities of daily living.
-OT’s teach children how to functionally use their muscles to play and explore their environment.
+Occupational Therapists (OTs) assist children with motor skills and activities of daily living.
+They teach children how to use their muscles functionally to play and explore their environment.

 Physical Therapists:

-A physical therapist, often called a PT, is consulted to assess and work with children who have difficulty with gross motor skills.
-PT’s teach children how to functionally use their muscles to walk, play and explore their environment.
+Physical Therapists (PTs) assess and work with children who have difficulties with gross motor skills.
+They guide children in using their muscles effectively to walk, play, and explore their surroundings.

 Nurse:

-The Jordan Child Development Center has a registered nurse who will visit with you and complete a health review that includes, height, weight, hearing and vision screening, and check your child's immunization records.
+The Jordan Child Development Center has a registered nurse who conducts health reviews, including height, weight, hearing and vision screenings, and checks your child's immunization records.

 Audiologist: